NewGraphEnvironment/fissr_explore/scripts/README.md

 n=28,308

-Temp table of unique locations (not exported).
-From 45,206 source records.

-## fiss_density_events.csv

-n=54599

-Distinct fiss density points, each joined to all streams (up to 20) within 200m.
+Aggregation of the 45,206 input points into unique locations.
-Join these distinct locations back to source `fiss_density.csv` using values in `density_ids`.
+Use this to relates source `fiss_density_id` values to `fiss_denstity_distinct_id` values in below tables.

-## fiss_density_pts.geojson
+## fiss_density_pts.csv

 n=18,443

-This is fiss_density_events converted to points on the 'best' matching stream.
+Matching of input points to the 'best' matching FWA stream.
 'best' is difficult to determine - 'closest' is generally error prone and there is no good data included for QA of matching (eg stream name).
 We could retain only records where we are more confident about the matching - just one stream within 100m or so of the point.
 But this is a bit conservative - instead: